go-johnnyhe/go-johnnyhe/README.md

 ```

 ## Current Ventures 🎯
-- 🔭 Leading development on **Dayleet** - *Help practice Leetcode with spaced repetition*
+- 🔭 Leading development on **Dayleet** - *Website that help practice Leetcode with spaced repetition*
 - 🌱 Deep diving into **Cloud Native Architecture** and **Distributed Systems**
-- 🎓 Pursuing Masters in Computer Science
+- 🎓 Pursuing Masters in Computer Science at Northeastern University
 - 💡 Exploring **Go** for high-performance backend systems
 - 📚 Preparing for **AWS Solutions Architect Certification**